Did You Lose a Loved One in a Drunk Driving Crash?

 • You suffered losses as a result of their death

-In a wrongful death claim, it’s especially crucial to show how you are affected by your loved one’s loss.
+In a wrongful death claim, showing how you are affected by your loved one’s loss is especially crucial.

 Who Can File a Wrongful Death Claim?

 Under the Illinois Wrongful Death Act, specific parties have a legal right to seek compensation after another person’s death.
-A deceased person’s next of kin have the right to bring a wrongful death claim.
+A deceased person’s next of kin can bring a wrongful death claim.
 The next of kin is typically a surviving spouse or children.
-If there are no surviving spouse or children, then further distant relatives may have rights to a wrongful death claim.
+If there are no surviving spouses or children, then further distant relatives may have rights to a wrongful death claim.
 For example, parents and siblings might be able to file a claim.
 Your relationship with the deceased person will determine if and how much compensation you can recover in Illinois.
-The best way to find out your legal rights and what your next steps should be is to consult with knowledgeable Chicago wrongful death attorneys.
+The best way to determine your legal rights and your next steps is to consult with knowledgeable Chicago wrongful death attorneys.

 Contact Compassionate Chicago Wrongful Death Lawyers Today

-It’s normal to feel overwhelmed by grief and worry after your loved one’s untimely death.
+Feeling overwhelmed by grief and worry is normal after your loved one’s untimely death.
 It’s often difficult to make some of the decisions regarding your legal options on your own.
 Allow our compassionate and seasoned Chicago wrongful death lawyers at Malman Law to help you throughout this challenging legal process.
 We could file a claim on your behalf, investigate your loved one’s death, and prove negligence to help your family recover compensation.

 There’s no need to worry about any upfront legal fees.
 We only receive compensation when we recover compensation for you from the negligent party.
 Receive your free no-obligation consultation with our skilled wrongful death attorneys.
 Call us today at (312) 629-0099 or use our easy online contact form.